Adopting a Greyhound

 What is the adoption process?

-- Complete and submit the adoption application and deposit
+- Complete and submit the adoption application

 - Adoption application is reviewed by our Foster and Adoption Coordination Team